autobrr/autobrr.com/docs/configuration/autobrr.md

 - `port`: If port already in use, then change to a free one.
 - `logLevel`: Choose how much log output you want to see.
 The autobrr process will need to be restarted in order for this change to take effect.
 - `sessionSecret`: Used for session cookies.
 Change to something more random like a `UUID`.
-- (**Optional**) `baseUrl`: Supports running on both the root url and in a subpath, as well as subdomain.
+- (**optional**) `baseUrl`: Supports running on both the root url and in a subpath, as well as subdomain.
 Uncomment if needed.
-- (**Optional**) `logPath`:Considering autobrr is rather new software, it might be beneficial for logging to be enabled.
+- (**optional**) `logPath`:Considering autobrr is rather new software, it might be beneficial for logging to be enabled.
 If running with systemd you can use `journalctl` to check logs.
 The log file is rotated as soon as it reaches 50MB, up to 3 times.
 In other words, the maximum space which the log files can occupy is 150MB, which takes a long time to fill.

-### Create user via command line (Optional)
+### Create user via command line (optional) {#create-user-via-cli}

 This step is not needed, unless you wish to create a user _via the command line_.
 Instead the process of creating an user can be done via the web UI instead, which is the recommended way to do it.